 The ChemSpeed platform is controlled by an old computer running windows 7 with no internet connection.
 To be able to run the scheduling programme, an internet connection for cross platform communication along with an updated version of windows was required.
 This was addressed by adding an external pc, and creating a local network with the ChemSpeed pc.

 1H NMR spectroscopy is used to analyse these reactions.
-Therefore, an NMR sample rack compatible with both our benchtop NMR and our ChemSpeed platforms was developed and built from in house 3D printed parts, and in house cut aluminium sheets (Figure 10). , an aliquot of the reaction mixture will be dispensed via a hole in the cap of the NMR tubes via the ChemSpeed liquid handler needle and syringe.
+Therefore, an NMR sample rack compatible with both our benchtop NMR and our ChemSpeed platforms was developed and built from in house 3D printed parts, and in house cut aluminium sheets (Figure 10).
+This rack enabled an aliquot of the reaction mixture to be dispensed via a hole in the cap of the NMR tubes using the ChemSpeed liquid handler needle and syringe.
 This requires extreme precision on the position of both the NMR tubes and the Chemspeed needle for reliable dispensing.
 To gain perspective, the hole on the lid is 3 mm in diameter and the thickness of the needle is 1.3 mm.
 The newly designed rack adapter holds the NMR rack from the top, much like the NMR machine (Figure 9), reducing the degrees of freedom between the ChemSpeed rack support and the NMR tube hole.
 Tests were done to ensure tight fit tolerances between ChemSpeed rack support, NMR rack adapter and NMR racks.
 These modifications allowed for the reliable automated dispensing of samples to NMR tubes.

 To reduce setup times, an LCMS spacer was designed and 3D printed.
 The original ChemSpeed LCMS vial rack is incompatible with our mass spectrometer.
 To mitigate this, a standard LCMS vial rack compatible with our spectrometer was used in conjunction with a custom-made spacer to fit the requirement of the ChemSpeed platform (Figure 10).
 Following this modification, during a run, LCMS vials do not have to be transferred between two different LCMS vial racks and the standard rack can be directly taken from the ChemSpeed to the LCMS machine to run MS experiments.